pkamppur/nextup/README.md

 - No viewing event details.
 This app is for planning what you should be doing next.
 - No editing.
 Editing is out of scope for this app.

+## TODO

+- Notifications when an event starts (or when event alerts happen)
+- Add more unit tests
+- Update when calendard change event comes
+- Handle empty days ie. fill week with all days
+- Current time indicator
+- Update current time indicator (every minute in foreground?)

 ## Known Issues

 - There are failing unit tests which capture event layouts which don't work (yet).
 I'm sure there are more cases where the layout engine (`displayEvents(from:)`) doesn't do as good job as it could.
 However, perfect or even great event layout isn't needed for this app to be useful.